KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 ### Data type and structure

-There are 2938 rows of data and 22 columns of variables.
+There are 2938 rows of observations and 22 columns of variables.

 ``` r
 glimpse(life)